February 3, 2021

 DAN STROOT - Senior Manager, Boeing

 Leadership, Learning, and Organization Capability Production Systems Training (PST) – Americas

 Dan Stroot is the LLOC PST Senior Manager of Boeing Defense, Space and Security (BDS), and Boeing Global Services and Safety Learning Solutions.
 Dan has over 36 years of experience in Manufacturing, Education and Training, and Workforce Development.

-He has leads a team that is responsible for deploying manufacturing, quality and safety learning solutions for The Boeing Defense, Space and Security business, and the Boeing Global Services business.
+He has led a team that is responsible for deploying manufacturing, quality, and safety learning solutions for The Boeing Defense, Space and Security business, and the Boeing Global Services business.
 The scope of his responsibilities includes geographic support for 18 Boeing sites, 22 Military sites, located in 24 states and internationally.
 Dan’s portfolio covers Fabrication, Assembly, Flight Line, Flight Test, Modification, Depot, and Space.